simdutf/simdutf/README.md

 Base64
 -----

 We also support converting from [WHATWG forgiving-base64](https://infra.spec.whatwg.org/#forgiving-base64-decode) to binary, and back.
 In particular, you can convert base64 inputs which contain ASCII spaces to binary.
+We also support the base64 URL encoding alternative.

 Converting binary data to base64 always succeeds and is relatively simple:
 ```C++